openxla/stablehlo/docs/dynamism.md

 There are two key implications to shape polymorphism:

-1. All dynamism in program traces back to its input arguments.
+1. All dynamism in the program traces back to its input arguments.
 2. All dynamism pertains to tensor _shapes_ only, i.e. not data-dependent.

 With these two rules, once the static shapes of a program are known, we are able